Captain Edward Wakefield entered into an Agreement with A. V. Roe & Co (‘Avro’) for an aeroplane

 Avro D at Barrow-in-Furness

-Meanwhile, Pixton gave a demonstration flight of the first Avro D to Commander (later Air Vice-Marshal Sir) Oliver Schwann who bought it for £700 and taught himself basic pilot skills.
+Meanwhile, Pixton gave a demonstration flight of the first Avro D (see photo above taken at Brooklands) to Commander (later Air Vice-Marshal Sir) Oliver Schwann who bought it for £700 and taught himself basic pilot skills.
 In the second week of June, it was despatched to Barrow-in-Furness where floats were attached.
 On 18 November at Cavendish Dock, Barrow, piloted by Schwann, the Avro D left the water for 50-60 yards but crashed upon it falling back into the water.
 On 2 April 1912, flying the Avro D at Barrow, Sydney Sippe made the first successful flight from seawater in Britain.